axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/change-password-process.rst

 Introduction
 ------------

-In Portal, the ``Change password process`` helps users to change their current password, you can customize this process to add more handling when user change password.
+In Portal, the ``Change password process`` allows users to change their current password.
+You can customize this process, e.g. to check new passwords against leaked passwords databases when the user changes his password.

 .. _customization-change-password-process-customization:

 Customization
 -------------

-Create a callable sub process in your project with the ``changePassword(String,String)`` signature, make sure this signature is unique in your application.
-It must return an enums ``ChangePasswordStatus`` and the ``message`` showing to user (you can override this process in PortalKit):
+Create a callable subprocess in your project with the signature ``changePassword(String,String)``.
+Make sure that this signature is unique in your application.
+It has to return an enumeration ``ChangePasswordStatus`` and the ``message`` to be shown to the user.
+You can override this process in PortalKit.

 |change-password-process|